|Initial Bowdoin Deadline:||September 13, 2013 at noon (Includes References and Evaluations)

 Resources for Fulbright Applicants:

 The Fulbright U.S. Student Program aims to increase mutual understanding between the peoples of the United States and other countries through the exchange of persons, knowledge and skills.
 U.S. Student Fulbright Study/Research Grants (also referred to as Full Grants) are the traditional Fulbright awards and offer the greatest flexibility.
 The majority of grant awards are designed to conduct study and/or research in one country for an academic year.
 Applicants for these grants design their own projects, secure an affiliation in the host country at the time of application, and typically work with advisers at foreign universities or other institutes of higher education.
 Projects may include university coursework, independent library, lab or field research, classes in a music conservatory or art school, special projects in the social or life sciences, or a combination.
 Program requirements vary by country, so the applicant’s first step is to familiarize themselves with the program summary for the host country.
 Proposals are evaluated based upon the extent to which the candidate and the project might help advance the program’s aim of mutual understanding between nations.
-In the last application cycle, Fulbright received approximately 5,500 applications for Study/Research grants and made just over 1000 awards to over 140 nations.
+In the last application cycle, Fulbright received approximately 5,250 applications for Study/Research grants and made just over 700 awards (approximately a 14% funding rate) to over 140 nations.

 Fulbright Study/Research grants generally provide round-trip transportation; book and research allowances; maintenance for the academic year, based on living costs in the host country; supplemental health and accident coverage; tuition, in some cases; and language or orientation courses, where appropriate.